NectarSun/NectarSun/index.md

 ###### Power Board
 - The input voltage limit has been raised to 385V to accommodate the new high-voltage PV panels.
+- When the user enters the engineering menu, Nectarsun does not automatically switch the relays.
+Now the user has to manually go to the 'Select Mode' menu option where after selection has been made, the Nectarsun switches relays.
+This has been implemented to protect hardware (e.g. metering hardware) which might be connected to the Nectarsun output while it is in engineering menu.

 <br />
 #### FUTURE UPDATES